awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-terminal-errors-reference.md

 You can't use the Amazon Rekognition Custom Labels console to fix this error\.

 **To fix error *The S3 bucket permissions are incorrect\.***
 + Check the permissions for the bucket\(s\) containing the training and testing manifests\.
-For more information, see [Step 5: Set Up Amazon Rekognition Custom Labels Console Permissions](su-console-policy.md)\.
+For more information, see [Step 4: Set up Amazon Rekognition Custom Labels permissions](su-console-policy.md)\.

 ## Unable to write to output S3 bucket\.<a name="tm-error-message-ERROR_CANNOT_WRITE_OUTPUT_S3_BUCKET"></a>